Associate Professor of Sociology

 - Somia Bibi (with Goldie Osuri).
 A Cross Cultural Analysis of Postcolonial Whiteness at the Intersection of Race, Beauty & Skin Colour.
 (ESRC funded)

-- Yu Chen Chang (with Steve Fuller).
+- Yu Chen Chang.
 Time, Boundaries, and Care Regimes: Toward the Politics and Policy on Gender Equality.
 (Taiwan government funded)

 - asher Rospigliosi-Pallavicini (with David Wright).
 Creative industry graduates use of social media in career development.
 (University of Brighton funded)